-Lisa Connors, LCPC, NCC, MAC, ABD, is an associate pastor at In His Image International Ministry, Inc. She is a licensed clinical professional counselor, national certified counselor, and master addiction counselor.
+Pastor Lisa Connors, LCPC, NCC, MAC, ABD, is an Associate Pastor at In His Image International Ministry, Inc. She is a Licensed Clinical Professional Counselor, National Certified Counselor, and Master Addiction Counselor.
 Her greatest passion is working with individuals affected by HIV/AIDS, substance use disorders, mental health disorders, violence, abuse, trauma, grief, loss, and racial and social injustices.
 Connors’ clinical work includes serving clients who have co-occurring disorders.
 In addition to her pastoral and clinical work, Connors is a college professor teaching chemical dependency and substance use disorder courses and is a founding member and the President-Elect of the Maryland Association for Addiction Professionals (MAAP).
 Connors earned her Bachelor's in Social Work, Master's of Divinity, Master's in Professional Counseling, and is completing her Doctoral degree in Psychology.

 Curtis Dorsey, MEd, CCS, CADC-II, ICGC-II

-Curtis Dorsey, MEd, CCS, CADC-II, ICGC-II, is an undergraduate of the University of Arkansas at Pine Bluff, and a post-graduate of Lesley University Cambridge (MA).
-As a Master’s prepared counseling educator, he has over 20 years of experience and specializes in addition counseling with clinical and instructional experience related to both chemical and behavioral addictions.
-He is currently working for the Grady Health System in Atlanta, Georgia.
-In addition, he provides clinical supervision for those seeking initial and recertification for addiction and gambling counseling as a board approved clinical consultant for the National Counsel for Problem Gambling.
+Curtis Dorsey, MEd, CCS, CADC-II, ICGC-II, is a graduate of the University of Arkansas at Pine Bluff, and Post-Graduate of Lesley University Cambridge (MA).
+Dorsey is a Master’s-prepared Counseling Educator, with over 20 years of experience specializing in addiction counseling with clinical and instructional experience related to both chemical and behavioral addictions.
+Currently working for the Grady Health System in Atlanta, GA, Dorsey provides clinical supervision for those seeking initial and recertification for addiction and gambling counseling as a board approved clinical consultant for the National Council for Problem Gambling.

 Rommel Johnson, PhD, LPC, NCC, CAADC

-Peter D. Mott, MA, ICPS, LCDC, has been in the behavior health profession for over 20 years.
-He is a Master’s level licensed clinician.
+Peter D. Mott, MA, LCDC, ICADC, ADC, has been in the behavior health profession for over 20 years.
+He is a Master’s-level Licensed Clinician.
 Mott’s behavioral health experience has been based in an acute care hospital, residential, and outpatient treatment settings.
-For the last three years, he served as program director for a comprehensive IOP treatment program specializing in chronic pain, dependency, and opioid use disorders.
+For the last three years, he served as Program Director for a comprehensive IOP treatment program specializing in chronic pain, dependency, and opioid use disorders.
 Mott was elected to the Texas Certification Board in 2020 and he is the Immediate-Past President of the Houston Chapter TAAP.
 In August of 2020, Mott was selected to serve on NAADAC’s newly created committee, Critical Issues in the Black Community.
+Mott was awarded NAADAC's Counselor of the Year in 2021.
 He was voted Member of the Year for the Houston Chapter TAAP in 2018 and Counselor of the Year in 2016.

 Joe Powell, LCDC